 In order to address the risk related to harassment identified in the subsidiary risk mapping exercise, procedures to be followed in the event of reports of sexual harassment or sexist behaviour have been defined and communicated.
 In France, anti-sexual harassment "watchdogs" have been appointed.
 They have a dedicated email address at which employees who are victims or witnesses of sexual harassment can alert them.
-These correspondents were trained in 2020, some through a e-learning course, and others face-to-face.
-These procedures, as well as the network of correspondents put in place, were presented to the Duty of Care Committee in December 2019 by Casino Group's Director of Employee Relations and Innovation.
+These correspondents were trained in 2020, some through a e-learning course, and others face-to-face, to understand what to do in response to a report.
+These procedures, as well as the network of correspondents put in place, were presented to the Duty of Care Committee in December 2019 by Casino Group's Director of Employee Relations and Innovation

-(1) section 3.5.1, 2020 Universal Registration Document (2) section 3.5.2 and 3.5.3, 2020 Universal Registration Document (3) section 3.5.4, 2020 Universal Registration Document
+- 1. See section 3.5.1 in the 2021 Universal Registration Document. - 2.
+See sections 3.5.2 and 3.5.3 in the 2021 Universal Registration Document. - 3.
+See section 3.5.4 in the 2021 Universal Registration Document.